truffle-box/optimism-bridge-box/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-This Truffle Optimism Box provides you with the boilerplate structure necessary to start coding for Optimism's Ethereum Layer 2 solution.
-For detailed information on how Optimism works, please see the documentation [here](http://community.optimism.io/docs/developers/integration.html#).
+Truffle Bridge Box provides you with the boilerplate structure necessary to start building applications between multiple Ethereum network layers.

-As a starting point, this box contains only the SimpleStorage Solidity contract.
-Including minimal code was a conscious decision as this box is meant to provide the initial building blocks needed to get to work on Optimism without pushing developers to write any particular sort of application.
-With this box, you will be able to compile, migrate, and test Optimistic Solidity code against a variety of Optimism test networks.

-Optimism's Layer 2 solution is almost fully compatible with the EVM, though it uses an "optimistic" EVM called the OVM.
-The main difference between the EVM and the OVM that developers will notice is that some opcodes are not available for contracts that are deployed to the OVM.
-You can see the complete list of differences between Optimism's fork of the `solc` compiler and the original [here](https://github.com/ethereum-optimism/solidity/compare/27d51765c0623c9f6aef7c00214e9fe705c331b1...develop-0.6).
+As a starting point, this box contains basic greeting contracts on L1 and L2, along with a set of migrations for deploying, calling functions, and passing state between them.

 ## Requirements